Holiday Safe Driving Tips

 The holidays are the perfect time for visiting loved ones — near and far.
 With presents wrapped and baked goods in tow, you're all set to make the journey to visit a loved one, but the freezing weather and long distances can present certain safety risks that you should consider before embarking on your trip.
 Follow these five tips to maximize holiday driving happiness and avoid coal-in-the-stocking misery.

-1) Eggnog and engines don’t mix
+1) Libations and engines don’t mix

 Our first tip is a given — not that you should drink and drive any other time of year, but certainly don’t use the holidays as an excuse.

 Ontario police and the Reduce Impaired Driving Everywhere (R.I.D.E.) program will be out on the roads in full force to combat drunk driving this year.
 If you’re attending a holiday party and plan to indulge in some libations, remember not to drive.
 Stay the night or plan a safe alternative to get home, like a cab, Uber, a designated driver in your group, or public transit.
-You can also check if Operation Red Nose is in your area and can get you home safe.

 2) Check your vehicle maintenance list twice